Queer Eye's Bobby Berk spills tea on Tan France 'situation'

-Bobby Berk has spilt the tea on the “situation” between himself and co-star Tan France, and the reason he’s leaving Queer Eye.
+Bobby Berk has spilt the tea on the “situation” between himself and co-star Tan France, and the reason why Bobby left Queer Eye.

 Following his announcement, speculation was rife that his departure could be due to some alleged drama between himself and other co-stars.
 At the end of last year, fans of the series discovered that Berk was allegedly not following France on Instagram or tagging him in group pictures from the show.